Fanny Evans, associate at Morgan & Morgan

 All companies will need to undertake an internal review to confirm whether they conduct a relevant activity.
 With our guidance, they can determine what measures, if any, they should take in order to achieve compliance.
 In most cases, we believe that compliance will not be a convoluted matter.

 What is the time period for compliance with CESRA?

 Included entities incorporated prior to the 31st December, 2018 have six (6) months from January 1st, 2019 to comply.
 Newly incorporated entities must comply immediately.
 Whilst this may be an alarmingly short period of time, we believe this period can be extended or will not be enforced immediately as many questions regarding the legislation still abound.

 We will leave, in our opinion, the best news for the end because we assume that after having read the above, the most important question to answer is:

 Are these efforts being welcomed by the EU?

-The EU has confirmed that the British Virgin Islands and Cayman Islands have not been included on the EU’s updated list of non-cooperative jurisdictions for tax purposes (known as the EU blacklist), which was published on March 12th, 2019.
-The EU’s decision confirms that both jurisdictions have implemented good tax governance principles which address the EU’s earlier concerns on the economic substance of certain entities in low or no tax jurisdictions.
+The EU has confirmed that The Bahamas has not been included on the EU’s updated list of non-cooperative jurisdictions for tax purposes (known as the EU blacklist), which was published on 12th March, 2019.